sweverett/CluStR/README.md

 # CluStR

 This package calculates various scaling relations from cluster catalogs.
-While currently only simple power law ...
+While only appropriate for fitting power laws, it uses a methodology developed by Brandon Kelly for a fully Bayesian approach that incorporates correlated and heteroscedastic measurement errors, intrinsic scatter, selection effects, censored data, and gaussian mixture modeling for the covariates.
+Alternatively, a different methodology developed by Adam Mantz can be used that handles multivariate regression and replaces the gaussian mixture model with a Dirichlet process - at the expense of no censored data handling.
+If desired, both methods can be used and compared.

 For more information on the Kelly method, read his [2007 paper](https://arxiv.org/pdf/0705.2774.pdf), check out his original IDL implementation [linmix_err](https://idlastro.gsfc.nasa.gov/ftp/pro/math/linmix_err.pro), or see the python port [linmix](https://github.com/jmeyers314/linmix) by Josh Meyers, which was used in this work.

-For more information on the Mantz method, read his .....
+For more information on the Mantz method, read his [2016 paper](https://arxiv.org/pdf/1509.00908.pdf) or check out his R implementation [lrgs](https://github.com/abmantz/lrgs).

 ## Getting Started